basho/basho_docs/content/riak/kv/3.0.6/using/cluster-operations/backing-up.md

 A robust DNS configuration can simplify the restore process if the IP addresses of the nodes change, but the hostnames are used for the node names and the hostnames stay the same.
 Additionally, if the HTTP and Protocol Buffers interface settings are configured to bind to all IP interfaces (0.0.0.0), then no changes will need to be made to your configuration files.

-When performing restore operations involving `riak-admin cluster force-replace`, we recommend that you start only one node at a time and verify that each node that is started has the correct name for itself and for any other nodes whose names have changed:
+When performing restore operations involving `riak admin cluster force-replace`, we recommend that you start only one node at a time and verify that each node that is started has the correct name for itself and for any other nodes whose names have changed:

 1. Verify that the correct name is present your configuration file.
 2. Once the node is started, run `riak attach` to connect to the node.
 The prompt obtained should contain the correct node name.
     - (It may be necessary to enter an Erlang atom by       typing `x.` and pressing Enter)
 3. Disconnect from the attached session with **Ctrl-G + q**.
-4. Finally, run `riak-admin member_status` to list all of the nodes and verify that all nodes listed have the correct names.
+4. Finally, run `riak admin member_status` to list all of the nodes and verify that all nodes listed have the correct names.

 ## Restoring a Cluster